ninabarzh/afander/README.md

 Just for having fun learning and using locally for internet site analyses.

 - [x] Yay!
 You're on Rails!
-- [ ] Now the crawler, indexer, query (ranking) and wiring into a search page.
+- [ ] Now the scraper and various analyses and wiring it all into a single page.

 ## Yay!
 You're on Rails!